 Industry Report - Industry Investment Chapter

 The Fashion Designers industry is highly labor intensive.
 The principal services offered by this industry are based on creativity and understanding styles, design principles, manufacturing practices and fashion trends.
 Designers are expected to have a strong sense of aesthetics and must be knowledgeable in materials and textiles.

-Labor costs account for about 76.2% of industry revenue.
+Labor costs account for about 53.1% of industry revenue.
 The average annual salary per employee is expected to be $36,164 in 2015, down slightly from $37,421 in 2010 due to the increased proportion of nonemployers.
 Still, these high labor payments indicate the value placed on human capital.
-By contrast, the average employer only spends about $0.02 of their revenue on capital investments... purchase to read more
+By contrast, the average employer only spends about $0.03 of their revenue on capital investments... purchase to read more